nguyenhuy158/springcommerce/README.md

 # SpringCommerce
 ## Problem statement
 A small start-up named "SpringCommerce" wants to build a very simple online shopping application to sell their products.
 In order to get to the market quickly, they just want to build an MVP (Minimum Viable Product) version with a very limited set of functionalities:
-- [ ] 1.
-The application is simply a simple web page that shows all products on which customers can filter and search for products based on different criteria such as product category, name, price, brand, color.
+- ~~[x] 1.
+The application is simply a simple web page that shows all products on which customers can filter and search for products based on different criteria such as product category, name, price, brand, color.~~
-- [ ] 2.
-If the customer finds a product that they like, they can view its details and add it to their shopping cart and proceed to place an order.
+- ~~[x] 2.
+If the customer finds a product that they like, they can view its details and add it to their shopping cart and proceed to place an order.~~
-- [ ] 3.
+- ~~[x 3.
 No online payment is supported yet.
-The customer is required to pay by cash when the product got delivered.
+The customer is required to pay by cash when the product got delivered.~~

 ## Delivery Requirements
 - [x] 1.
 Build a Java Spring Boot application to perform all operations